RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-02-10-newsletter.md

 ## Sheffield RSE Team

-The RSE Sheffield team aims to collaborate with you to help improve your research software.
+The Sheffield RSE team aims to collaborate with you to help improve your research software.
-We can provide dedicated staff to ensure that you can deliver excellent research software engineering on your research projects.
+They can provide dedicated staff to ensure that you can deliver excellent research software engineering on your research projects.

-The RSE Sheffield team provides free [Code Clinics][CCs] (in collaboration with [IT Services][its-res-it]), plus [paid services][rse-service] that allow us to collaborate longer term.
+The Sheffield RSE team provides free [Code Clinics][CCs] (in collaboration with [IT Services][its-res-it]), plus [paid services][rse-service] that allow us to collaborate longer term.

 [CCs]: https://rse.shef.ac.uk/support/code-clinic/